I HAVE TO TRAIN MYSELF

 Therefore, no matter how intelligent or accomplished, without Recovery training & practice, many ACoAs actually don’t know what KFY means or how to do it.
 We’re all familiar with the PP’s poisonous voice whispering: “Who do you think you are?”
 But that’s exactly the point: In order to KFY, we have to know who & what WE ARE!
 It requires freedom to be, to express the True Self, & since we didn’t learn that as kids, we have to work on it now – every day.
 If we persist, eventually it does become more natural & automatic.

-NOTE: The most important thing to remember about KFY id that it required telling the truth about what motivates our thoughts & actions, which never has anything to do with what others are doing or saying – no matter how mean, stupid or crazy.
+NOTE: The most important thing to remember about KFY is that it requires telling the truth about what motivates our thoughts & actions, which never has anything to do with what others are doing or saying – no matter how mean, stupid or crazy.

 EXP of not KFY, not speaking from the “I”: